-Post-Service Claim-any claim for a benefit under this Plan that does not require prior authorization before services are rendered.
+Post-Service Claim-any claim for a benefit under the Plan that does not require prior authorization before services are rendered.

-Pre-Service Claim-any claim for a benefit under this Plan that requires prior authorization before services are rendered.
+Pre-Service Claim-any claim for a benefit that requires prior authorization before services are rendered.

-Provider-a person or entity that is licensed, where required, to render Covered Services.
-For the purposes of this Plan, Providers include only Ophthalmologist/Physicians and Optometrists
+Provider-a person or entity that is licensed, certified, accredited and/or registered, where required, to render Covered Services.
+For the purposes of this Summary Plan Document, Providers include only Ophthalmologist/Physicians and Optometrists